Reporting Other Health Insurance

 If you have Medicare and other health insurance or coverage, each type of coverage is called a "payer."
 When there is more than one payer, "coordination of benefits" rules decide which one pays first.
 The "primary payer" pays what it owes on your bills first, and then sends the rest to the "secondary payer" to pay.
 The insurance that pays first is called the primary payer.
 The primary payer pays up to the limits of its coverage.
 The insurance that pays second is called the secondary payer.
 The secondary payer only pays if there are costs the primary insurer didn't cover.

 The Medicare Coordination of Benefits (COB) program wants to make sure Medicare pays your claims right the first time, every time.
-The Coordination of Benefits Contractor (COBC) collects information on your health care coverage and stores it in your Medicare record.
+The Benefits Coordination & Recovery Center (BCRC) collects information on your health care coverage and stores it in your Medicare record.
 This record must be updated every time you make a change to your health care coverage.
 Information comes from these sources:

 - Your Initial Enrollment Questionnaire (IEQ),